 Weil represents Farmers Insurance and various affiliates in In re Auto Body Shop Antitrust Litigation, a multidistrict litigation (MDL) in Florida federal court comprising dozens of cases across the country brought by auto repair shops, alleging that Farmers and dozens of other insurers artificially suppress reimbursement rates for auto body repairs, in violation of antitrust, RICO, and other statutes.
 In September 2015, Weil won the dismissal with prejudice of all claims in the lead case of the MDL.
 The Court’s decision marks the third consecutive time that Farmers and the other defendants have prevailed on a motion to dismiss for failure to state a claim in the lead case, and suggests that the remaining cases in the MDL may suffer a similar fate.
 Then, in November 2015, Weil won a significant victory for Farmers Insurance and its affiliates in another component of the MDL, when a Florida federal court granted the dismissal of all claims in a nationwide putative RICO class action relating to reimbursement for auto collision repairs.
 Subsequently, as of June 2016, Weil has secured the dismissal of more than a dozen related cases in the MDL, and is currently defending a consolidated appeal of a number of the individual cases before the Eleventh Circuit.

-Weil also serves as lead counsel for 21st Century Casualty Company and Farmers Insurance affiliates in appeals to the Second Circuit of two False Claims Act suits relating to Medicare coverage, in which we won the dismissal in the Western District of New York in early 2016.
+Weil also served as lead counsel for 21st Century Casualty Company and Farmers Insurance affiliates in two False Claims Act suits in the Western District of New York relating to Medicare coverage.
+Weil won the dismissal of each case in 2016, and then secured affirmation by the Second Circuit in each case in early 2017.

 Weil obtained summary judgment for Genworth in a class action in federal court in New Jersey asserting claims for breach of contract in connection with premium rates for long-term care insurance policies.